MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/resolve-az-aks-command-invoke-failures.md

 Make sure that the `command-<ID>` pod can be scheduled and run by adjusting the configuration.
 For example:

-- Increase the node pool size and make sure it doesn't have a pod secluding constraints like taints so that the `command-<ID>` pod can be deployed.
+- Increase the node pool size and make sure it has no pod secluding constraints like taints so that the `command-<ID>` pod can be deployed.
-- Adjust resource requests and limits in your pods specifications.
+- Adjust resource requests and limits in your pod specifications.

 ## Cause 2: Azure Policy doesn't allow the pod creation